Sonnenkopf - Klösterle Ski Resort Austria

 Sonnenkopf Accommodation

 Both Wald am Arlberg & Klösterle villages are the best places to stay if skiing Sonnenkopf.
-Both a quiet villages and whilst there are some excellent accommodations available, each is lacking in any real ambiance.
-Klösterle is the larger of the villages and has more services including a supermarket and bakery.
+Despite some road noise, each village is quiet and whilst there are some excellent accommodations available, they are lacking any real ambiance.
+Klösterle is the larger of the two and has more services including a supermarket and bakery.
+The route 720 bus can be used to access the skiing from either village (including to Stuben).
+With Ski Arlberg so close, accommodation can get booked out quickly.

-Given the location of the gondola valley station just off the motorway exit, in reality with a rental car you could base yourself anywhere on the western side of the Arlberg Tunnel (to avoid paying road tolls!) or in Stuben, Zurs, Lech etc. The nearby Montafon valley (Schruns, St Gallenkirch, Vandans etc) is within 30min or so drive of the ski area, with Nenzing and the absolutely charming Feldkirch not much further.
+Given the location of the Sonnenkopf gondola valley station just near the motorway exit, in reality with a rental car you could base yourself anywhere on the western side of the Arlberg Tunnel (to avoid paying road tolls or driving over Arlberg Pass!) or in Stuben, Zurs, Lech etc. The nearby Montafon valley (Schruns, St Gallenkirch, Vandans etc) is within 30min or so drive of the ski area, with Nenzing and the absolutely charming city of Feldkirch not much further.

 Search & book a place to stay via the Sonnenkopf Klösterle Ski Accommodation Listings.